Weaam20/Show_Me_the_Data_Structures_Udacity/README.md

 In this problem, our goal will be to design a data structure known as a Least Recently Used (LRU) cache.
 An LRU cache is a type of cache in which we remove the least recently used entry when the cache memory reaches its limit.
 For the current problem, we have to design LRU with a data structure that can search, insert and delete in O(1).
-In this problem, I used two data structures a  dictionary and a doubly-linked list why? dictionary for fast lookup and doubly-linked list for insert and delete in O(1).
+In this problem, I used two data structures a  dictionary and a doubly-linked list why? dictionary for fast lookup and doubly-linked list for insert and delete in O(1) time.

 **Problem 2 | Finding Files (Recursion) :**